-You can see that the Shiller PE ratio is very high today, even after dropped substantially in 2022 – we are still well above in fact, it’s even higher than what it was during Black Tuesday, though still near 2007 levels, though much lower than the peak of the 2000 Dot.com bubble.
+You can see that the Shiller PE ratio is high today, even after dropped substantially in 2022 – we are still hovering around the Black Tuesday of 1929 level, though lover than the all-time highs near the 2000 dot.com era.

 In some sense, we should expect the Shiller PE ratio to be fluctuating around 30s for quite a while because companies in tech today might lose money for quite some time before making money.

 Amazon struggled for decades to become profitable before finally creating the kind of ecosystem to dominate industries.

 But how large is too large?
 Are we at the edge of yet more nose dives as 2022 dot.com bubble continues to unravel?

 The truth is nobody knows.

-Many people thought the market would crash in 2016, and then more thought it was going to crash in 2020.
+Many people thought the market would crash in 2016, and then more thought it was going to crash in 2020 and 2022.